 Not to mention, it's customizable to suit your taste.
 More on that later.

-And it's also super healthy – it's not just low carb, but packed with a ton of nutritious ingredients too!
+And it's also super healthy – it's not just low carb and sugar free, but packed with a ton of nutritious ingredients too!

 Now without further ado, let's get into my keto granola recipe!